Sonali020200/Social-Sense/README.md

 # Social Sense Assignment

-Social Sense Assignment is a web application designed to showcase dynamic theming and profile management features.
+Social Sense Assignment is a web application designed to showcase dynamic theming feature.
 It allows users to dynamically change the theme of the application's preview screen based on selected colors.
-Additionally, it includes a dashboard section where on can view the customer data.
+Additionally, it includes a dashboard section where one can view the customer data.

 The application is optimized for performance and responsiveness, ensuring a seamless user experience across various devices and screen sizes.